- College of Medicine – Phoenix Committees Directory 2021-22 (PDF).

 Exam Review Team Subcommittee

-The Faculty Council is advisory to the dean, providing a voice for the faculty in the governance of the college.
-The council will meet quarterly and advise the dean on matters related to the mission of the college or that are of interest to the faculty.
+The Faculty Advisory Council is advisory to the dean, providing a voice for the faculty in the governance of the college.
+The council meets monthly and with the dean quarterly.
+They advise the dean on matters related to the mission of the college or that are of interest to the faculty.